metabase/metabase/docs/questions/native-editor/snippet-permissions.md

 ---
 title: SQL snippet folders and permissions
+redirect_from:
+  - /docs/latest/enterprise-guide/sql-snippets
 ---

 # SQL snippet folders and permissions

 {% include plans-blockquote.html feature="SQL snippet controls" %}

-This article covers **SQL snippet folders**, which allow you to organize and set permissions on [SQL snippets](../users-guide/sql-snippets.md).
+This article covers **SQL snippet folders**, which allow you to organize and set permissions on [SQL snippets](./sql-snippets.md).

 Folder permissions should not be considered a security feature, but instead a feature that helps organize and standardize snippets.
 Although folders are distinct and separate from Collections, they both serve an organizational function: Collections gather and permission dashboards and questions; folders gather and permission snippets.
 For more info, see the [discussion on permissions below](#permissions).